 Mission & Vision

-Be a leader in Prek-12 educational experiences of excellence and character.
+To be a leader in Prek-12 educational experiences of excellence and character.

 Lancaster Mennonite School provides PreK-12 education in a diverse community that nurtures students to become creative and innovative learners who are prepared for college, career and life.
 Centered in Christ and committed to educational excellence, students are empowered to change the world through Christ-like love, peacemaking and service.